soumya-ranjan-sahoo/accessiblePriceTag/README.md

 ```bash
 sudo nano /etc/dhcpcd.conf
 ```
-denyinterfaces wlan0

-Scroll down, and at the bottom of the file, add:
+To the bottom of the file, add:
 ```bash
 denyinterfaces wlan0
 ```